-A holiday twist on a popular dessert for a crowd, this slow cooker apple crumble combines orchard sweetness with the warm spiciness of gingerbread.
+A holiday twist on a popular dessert for a crowd, this gingerbread-flavored slow cooker apple crumble combines orchard sweetness with the warm spiciness of gingerbread.

 As far as material things go, there is nothing I love better than food.
 Eating new things, different things, familiar things…food brings me a joy I didn’t truly realize until a few years ago – and there’s nothing like discovering the foodie in you.